-The written statement must include an outline of how the product meets the consumer's needs and objectives, and the following, where relevant:
+The written statement must include an outline of how the product meets the consumers needs and objectives, and the following, where relevant:

-- how the product is suitable for the consumer taking into account the consumer's specific vulnerabilities; - ii) how the risk profile of the product is aligned with the consumer's attitude to risk; - iii) how the nature, extent and limitations of any guarantee attached to the product is aligned with the consumer's attitude to risk; and - iv) where a non-standard PRSA is recommended, the statement must demonstrate why the non-standard PRSA is more appropriate than a relevant standard PRSA. - 18.
-The written statement must be dated on the day that it is completed and tailored to the particular circumstances of each consumer.
-In the case of personal motor and home insurance, a statement of suitability may be in a standard format. - 19.
-The regulated entity must give a copy of this statement to the consumer before providing a product or service and retain a copy.
+i) how the product is suitable for the consumer taking into account the consumer's specific vulnerabilities;

+ii) how the risk profile of the product is aligned with the consumer's attitude to risk;

+iii) how the nature, extent and limitations of any guarantee attached to the product is aligned with the consumer's attitude to risk; and iv) where a non-standard PRSA is recommended, the statement must demonstrate why the non-standard PRSA is more appropriate than a relevant standard PRSA.
+The details of charges as specified in Para 71 in Chapter 4 above must also be specified.

+18. The written statement must be dated on the day that it is completed and tailored to the particular circumstances of each consumer.
+In the case of personal motor and home insurance, a statement of suitability may be in a standard format.

+19. The regulated entity must give a copy of this statement to the consumer before providing a product or service and retain a copy.
 In the case of non-life insurance policies, a statement of suitability may be issued to the consumer immediately after the product has been provided only in urgent situations.

+Comment: This section on suitability needs to highlight the higher level of duty of care owed to a vulnerable consumer.